 1. Swing open the drive door as shown in Figure 6-7.
-When closing the door, push it all the way in to engage the plastic tab on the drive bottom of the door.
+When closing the door, push it all the way in to engage the plastic tab on the bottom of the door.

-Note: The door should normally be in the closed position to help keep away dust and other possible contaminants from the drives and System Controller.
+Note: The door should normally be in the closed position to help keep out dust and other possible contaminants from the drives and MSC.